sofiabelen/sofiabelen.github.io/content/literature/god-emperor-of-dune-as-platos-philosopher-king/index.md

 >
 > --- Leto II Atreides, God Emperor of Dune by Frank Herbert

-My other question was whether the philosopher has a choice to go outside of the cave and then to return.
+My other question was whether the philosopher has a choice to go outside of the cave and then return.

-In Herbert's universe, Leto, the God Emperor, does have a choice on whether to purse the so called Golden Path (coming back inside the cave to rule the people).
+In Herbert's universe, Leto, the God Emperor, does have a choice whether to purse the so-called Golden Path (coming back inside the cave to rule the people).
 Through his prescient vision, he sees that it's the only way for humanity to survive.
-However, the burden of that knowledge was forced on him.
-We could say going outside the cave was not a choice for him, he was born outside.
+However, the burden of that knowledge is forced on him.
+One could argue that 'going outside the cave' was not a choice for him, he was born outside.
 His father could've taken that role, sparing him from that fate, but he didn't.
 Maybe his sister could've done it as well.
 What I find fascinating is that in order to ensure the Golden Path, he must literally give up his humanity.
 He becomes a tyrant out of selflessness, embodying Plato's idea of the philosopher king.
 One who doesn't rule for self gratification, but makes the ultimate sacrifice for humanity: to become the villain in their story so they may be saved.

 He goes on to create a whole religion, or what Plato would describe as a system of noble lies, in order to keep order and peace in his empire.